This post may contain affiliate links. Please read our disclosure policy.

 Can I make this recipe gluten-free?

 Absolutely!
-My suggestion would be to swap the flour for a 1-1 gluten-free baking mix.
-The package will be marked, and it means that you can swap 1 part flour for 1 part of the baking mix.
-So for this recipe, you’ll need a total of 2 tablespoons of 1-1 GF baking mix.
+Swap the flour for a 1-1 gluten-free baking mix.
+For this recipe, you’ll need a total of 2 tablespoons of 1-1 GF baking mix.

 How do you store leftover beef tips?